 You can use small bowls for rabbit waterers or purchase rabbit waterers from local pet stores.

 Rabbits drink quite a bit of water so what we have adapted for our meat rabbits is a little different.
 We pay $5 for the nozzles that go on the basic rabbit waterers.
-We then save 2-liter bottles and place the nozzles on them.
+Then we save 2-liter bottles and place the nozzles on them.

-We zip tie the waterers to the rabbit hutches.
+These modified waterers are then zip-tied to the rabbit hutches.
 This ensures that the rabbits have plenty of water, and we only have to refill them a few times a week instead of multiple times a day.

 The Basic No-no’s to Keeping Meat Rabbits

-Rabbits require bedding in their rabbit hole sections of their hutches.
+Rabbits require bedding in the rabbit hole sections of their hutches.
 This is where rabbits will sleep and have their babies.